veritas44/app-builder-console/pages/docs/Frontend/iOS-guide.md

 1. Select **Development** in the build menu
 1. Xcode will now launch with your app
 1. Select your project in the Xcode project navigator
-1. Type in a bundle id and build number for you project
+1. Type in a bundle id and build number for your project
 1. To configure automatic signing,
     1. Navigate to signing and capabilities
     1. Select your signing team
-1. To enable deep links,
-    1. Set up the web deployment according to [this guide](/docs/Frontend/Web-guide#production-build)
-    1. Navigate to Build Phases > Copy Bundle Resources and select `<PRODUCT_ID>.entitlements`
 1. Select your device on the top bar and press build
 1. This will launch the development edition of the application on your iOS device